 Here is a brief overview of the subscription plans for YouTube and Vimeo.

 You can choose from the plans according to your needs to ensure you get what you pay for.
 Simple as that.
 All of these pricing provides you with a range of functionalities like bandwidth, privacy protection as well as storage space.
-For basic functionalities, you can also join for free.
+For basic functionalities, you can also join with Vimeo Basic.

 3. Upload Limit